AiPEX-Lab/3D-printed-Prosthetic-Design/README.md

 ```

 # Mechanical Prediction of 3D-printed shell
+All data and code for the mechanical prediction of the 3D-printed shell are in the "Mechanical prediction data and code" folder.

+## Data
+The data used for training is generated via FEA.
+Please look at the journal [1] for specific data generation processes.

+## Prediction
+The XGBoost model predicts the mechanical properties of 3D-printed shells based on filament material data and printing process parameters.
+Please look at the journal [1] for specific prediction performance.

 # Citations
 Please cite the following papers when using the provided data and code.